 Thank you for loving us first so we can learn to love one another.
 Even when we do not deserve your love, you love us anyway because you are a faithful God.
 And with that love, we are renewed and transformed.
 We will always remember what Jesus did for us on that cross.
 We thank you for the sacrifice.
 You forgive us even if we do not ask for it but we come to you humbly and ask for forgiveness.
 We love you, in Jesus’ name,

-That ends the advent readings for candle lighting, I hope you have a blessed & joyful advent and Christmas!
-I pray that your relationship with God and love for him continue to grow as you pray and read His word.
+That ends the advent readings for an advent wreath.
+I hope you have a blessed & joyful advent and Christmas.
+I pray that your relationship with God and love for him continue to grow as you pray and read His Word.

-If you liked this advent readings for candle lighting post, be sure to check these other great posts:
+If you liked this post, be sure to check these other great articles: